Abdallah-Afifi/Applications-of-Hashing-in-Data-Encryption-Research-Paper/Rough Draft.md

 **I. Introduction**

 Data encryption is the process of converting data into a form that is unreadable to unauthorized users.
 This is done by scrambling the data using a secret key, which is known only to the authorized users.
+Hashing refers to the process of generating a fixed-size output from an input of variable size using the mathematical formulas known as hash functions.
+This technique determines an index or location for the storage of an item in a data structure (leet code).
 Hashing algorithms are a type of cryptographic primitive that are used to secure data.
 They are used to create a unique fingerprint of a piece of data, which can then be used to verify the integrity of the data or to authenticate the sender of a message.

 The main research question of this paper is: **How can hashing algorithms be used to enhance the security of data encryption?** The specific objectives of this paper are to: